cagov/hub.innovation.ca.gov/docs/pages/data/idea-guidebook/how-to-develop-manage-data-sharing-agreement.md

 3. Disagreement on costs

 <div class="callout-info">
-  <p>See related templates for <a href="/data/idea-guidebook/notice-email-disclosure-templates#Template: Planning for a BUCP Kickoff Meeting">Planning for a BUCP kickoff meeting</a></p>
+  <p>See related templates for <a href="/data/idea-guidebook/resources-references/notice-email-disclosure-templates#template3a-planning-for-a-bucp-kickoff-meeting">Planning for a BUCP kickoff meeting</a></p>
 </div>

 ## Step 6.
 Submit the final BUCP to the Statewide Chief Data Officer